 This document has been written to establish policies and procedures to comply with the Jeanne Clery Disclosure of Campus Crime Statistics Act, hereafter called the "Clery Act," and formerly known as the Crime Awareness and Campus Security Act of 1990 (Title II, Public Law 101-542) as amended.
-It is updated and published by October 1st of each year and distributed to all students, staff and faculty via e-mail as Appalachian's Annual Security and Fire Safety Report as required by the Clery Act.
-For 2020, this deadline has been extended by the U.S. Department of Education to December 31 due to the COVID-19 pandemic.
+It is updated and published by October 1st of each year and distributed to all students, staff and faculty via e-mail as Appalachian's Annual Security and Fire Safety Report, as required by the Clery Act.
 In November 1990, the Crime Awareness and Campus Security Act (Title II, Public Law 101-542) was signed into law.
 This law requires universities to produce and make available certain policy statements and statistics about campus crime.
 In November of 1999 this Act was renamed the Jeanne Clery Disclosure of Campus Crime Statistics Act or simply, the Clery Act.